Gataquadrada/SpriteTube/README.md

 - ⬜ Support for loop through predefined frames when microphone is detected.
 - ⬜ Support for second set of frames for mouth movement when microphone is detected.
 - ⬜ Support for idle set of frames.
+- ✅ (APP) Backup download and upload.
+- ✅ Accept comma separated commands.
+- ✅ Hold SHIFT to move the shpritesheet in bigger intervals.
+Add CTRL for even mode distance.
 - ✅ Frame info button.
 - ✅ Code cleanup.
 - ✅ Make replacing a frame in the editor less annoying.